SheilaNS/SheilaNS/README.md

 I used to work as a pharmacist, but as I love to solve problems I decided to change carrers.
 Nowadays I'm focused on studying web development at [Trybe](https://www.betrybe.com/).

+You can see my [LinkedIn](https://www.linkedin.com/in/sheila-nakashima-dos-santos/) or send me an e-mail: shei.nsantos@gmail.com.

 <!--
 **SheilaNS/SheilaNS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.